jenkinsci/gitlab-plugin/README.md

     ]
 ```

-### Git configuration for Pipeline Multibranch jobs
+### Pipeline Multibranch jobs
-**Note:** none of the GitLab environment variables are available for multibranch pipeline jobs as there is no way to pass some additional data to a multibranch pipeline build while notifying a multibranch pipeline job about SCM changes.
-Due to this the plugin just listens for GitLab Push Hooks for multibranch pipeline jobs; Merge Request hooks are ignored.
+**Note:** There is no way to pass external data from GitLab to a Pipeline Multibranch job, so the GitLab environment variables are **not populated** for this job type.
+GitLab will just trigger branch indexing for the Jenkins project, and Jenkins will build branches accordingly without needing e.g. the git branch env var. **Due to this the plugin just listens for GitLab Push Hooks for multibranch pipeline jobs; Merge Request hooks are ignored.**

 1. Click **Add source**
 2. Select **Git**
 3. Enter your *Repository URL* (e.g.: ``git@your.gitlab.server:group/repo_name.git``)
-4. Unlike other job types, there is no 'Trigger' setting required for a Multibranch job configuration; just create a webhook in GitLab for push requests which points to ``http://JENKINS_URL/project/PROJECT_NAME`` or ``http://JENKINS_URL/project/FOLDER/PROJECT_NAME`` if the project in inside a folder in Jenkins.

 Example `Jenkinsfile` for multibranch pipeline jobs
 ```